madebymode/docker-emerging-threats-rule-generator/readme.md

 ## Nginx Configuration (`nginx/default.conf`)

+> **This file is required.** Without it, nginx has no `/check_ip` endpoint, no `$blocked_source` variable reference, and no real-IP unwrapping — `blocklist.conf` is loaded but never consulted.
+Every request passes through unchecked.
+>
+> The docker-compose examples mount it explicitly to prevent the shared volume from overwriting it:
+> ```yaml
+> volumes:
+>   - nginx-blocking-rules:/etc/nginx/conf.d/        # blocklist.conf lands here
+>   - ./nginx/default.conf:/etc/nginx/conf.d/default.conf  # must be mounted separately
+> ```
+> Do not skip this mount or replace it with a generic nginx config.

 The included `nginx/default.conf` and the generated `blocklist.conf` both land in `/etc/nginx/conf.d/` via the shared volume.

 | File | Source | Purpose |